maddenp/iotaa/README.md

 - In a conda environment: `conda install -c maddenp iotaa`.
 - In a Python `venv` environment, from the `src/` directory of an `iotaa` git clone: `pip install --prefix /path/to/venv .`.
 - Or, copy the `src/iotaa/core.py` module as `iotaa.py` to another project.
-No `iotaa` CLI program will be available in this case, but `iotaa.main()` could still be used to create one.
+No `iotaa` CLI program will be available in this case, but `iotaa.main()` can be used to create one.

 ### CLI Use